-If you see an out-of-network provider, you must file a claim using a claim form to receive benefits.
+If you see an Out-of-Network provider, you may need to file a claim using a claim form to receive benefits.

 You can obtain a claim form via my.aa.com or by contacting your dental Claims

 Administrator.
 Complete and send your claim form with the original bills and receipts to the address on the claim form.
 Claims should be submitted within 90 days after the expense is incurred to ensure prompt payment.
 However, all claims must be filed within 18 months following the end of the Plan Year during which the care was received.
 If your claim is submitted after that period of time, it will not be eligible for payment.